 The late George Russell, another legend among NEC faculty, offered this knowing appreciation of his colleague.
 “Jaki Byard always personified the past, present and future of jazz, wherever or whenever one might have been fortunate enough to experience his challenging ideas.
 An icon in the history of jazz, Jaki was Art Tatum, Earl Hines, Bud Powell, Ran Blake, Cecil Taylor, and Bill Evans, all in one.
 Yet, like these fellow icons, he was his own uncompromising, unique, living entity.
 He isn’t a household name, but most likely his low profile is the result of an irresistible need to constantly reinvent himself, the sure sign of the consummate artist.
 His history, from Boston’s Storyville to the countdown year of the millennium, leaves us with a rich history of his music, his life and times, allowing us to experience the intense struggle of a dedicated artist to keep his essence alive while still making us laugh with him along life’s corridor.
 There will never be anyone who can take his place.”

 Byard is the subject of a film directed in 1979 by Harvard student Dan Algrant.
-Anything For Jazz includes Ron Carter and Bill Evans speculating on why Byard isn't better known, and footage from Ali's Alley in New York and Michael's Pub in Boston.
+Anything For Jazz includes Ron Carter and Bill Evans speculating on why Byard isn't better known, and footage from Ali's Alley in New York and Michael's Pub.
 Jaki plays Charles Mingus's "Fables of Faubus," and conducts the Apollo Stompers in a performance of "I May Be Wrong (But I Think You're Wonderful)."
-Home movie footage of Jaki's family walking along a beach in seen while he plays a new composition dedicated to his mother, mother-in-law, and newly born grandson.
+Home movie footage of Jaki's family walking along a beach is seen while he plays a new composition dedicated to his mother, mother-in-law, and newly born grandson.
 If you look closely, you can also read the fine print on Western Union telegrams from Earl Bostic and Billy Eckstine requesting Jaki's services.
 And the film concludes with a reflection that could only have been made by an artist who understand what mattered most.
 "I tell my students they'll never be a success if they write like me, but you'll be a success for yourself."